 I’ve always been a nerd.
 I love maths, I love video games, I love books, and fantasy – I’m not ashamed.
 I even play Dungeons & Dragons.
 But I’ve never been one of those nerds.
-You know… an animé nerd.
+You know… an anime nerd.
 Well, that’s how I used to think anyway, back when I was 17 and cared what people thought of me.
-Now, however, I’m pretty sure I’d try watching any animé if the premise was interesting enough.
-What caused my drastic mentality shift, you ask?
+Now, however, I’m pretty sure I’d try watching any anime if the premise was interesting enough.
+What caused my drastic mentality shift.
 It’s all down to one little, independent, online show: RWBY.

 RWBY boasts a very large cast of characters; much, much more than just the brilliant four title ladies, Ruby, Weiss, Blake and Yang.
 There are arguably over 10 main characters – and that’s just the good guys; there is a large and eclectic mix of baddies to match.

-Anyone who has watched RWBY is probably familiar with the phrase: ‘Just get through volume 3, it gets better…’ Usually, it’s in reference to the animation style and its humungous leap in quality between volumes 3 and 4, but I think it’s an apt statement for the plotline, too.
+Anyone who has watched RWBY is probably familiar with the phrase, “just get through volume 3, it gets better” Usually, it’s about the animation style and its enormous leap in quality between volumes 3 and 4, but I think it’s an apt statement for the plotline, too.

-The story is totally worth sticking around for!
-After the season finale of the third volume, everything kicks up a gear; from plot twists and back-stabbing to life and death showdowns, the RWBY cast’s world gets turned upside down, and the following volumes (particularly volume 6) reveal a massive amount of world lore to really tie everything together in one of those super satisfying, oh shit moments.
+After the season finale of the third volume, everything kicks up a gear.
+From plot twists and back-stabbing to life and death showdowns, the RWBY cast’s world gets turned upside down, and the following volumes (particularly volume 6) reveal a massive amount of world lore to tie everything together in one of those super satisfying “oh shit” moments.

 The battles in RWBY are what made the show so popular and iconic.
-From the over the top, animé-style choreography, to the interesting and unique weapons and powers each character possess, the fights are excellent at keeping you glued to the screen.
+From over the top, anime-style choreography, to the interesting and unique weapons and powers each character possess, the fights are excellent at keeping you glued to the screen.

-RWBY is just an all-round, heart-warming, and wholesome experience to watch.
-With plotlines which are continually driven by themes of love, humility, kindness, and an abundance of light, the show is life-affirming, easy to watch, and a great source of warmth that we all need.
+RWBY is just an all-around, heart-warming, and wholesome experience to watch.
+With plotlines that are continually driven by themes of love, humility, kindness, and an abundance of light, the show is life-affirming, easy to watch, and a great source of warmth that we all need.